 Your credit score is the key to your financial future.
 We recently discussed how important a good credit score is for loan approval and how you can continue to maintain your credit score in uncertain times.
 For some who are looking to improve or establish credit, let us talk you through some simple tips on how to get started with your credit score self-care.

 We now know that saving makes us happier.
 It’s always a good feeling when we have money behind us, and it means we can strive to reach our financial goals.
 When times get tough, you may end up taking up a loan you can’t afford, end up having high-interest rates and even worse, you may not be able to pay it back.
 This will result in you’re a bad credit score over-time.
 If you save your money, you will find that you can easily avoid getting stuck in a situation like this.

 It’s always beneficial to look at your bank accounts and bills and plan how you spend your money around this.
 You should take note of payment dates and ensure you always have money in your account in order to avoid a non-sufficient fund (NSF).
 An NSF will have a negative effect on your credit score, causing you avoidable stress.
 In order to save effectively and without strain, you must plan how much you need to spend on groceries, leisure, bills and more.
 To learn how to budget, check out our blog here.

 We’ve no problem spending our hard-earned money on new clothes, vacations and spa days in order to give self-care, but that doesn’t help our wallet or our credit score.
 The things in life that really make us happy us not having financial stress, not being in debt and knowing if we really need a loan or more line of credit, that we will be approved easy

-A credit rebuilding program is a great way to boost your score.
-Score-Up will give you a peace of mind when it comes to your credit score and with the combination of Point Deduction Technology, Credit Monitoring, and Budgeting Software creates a perfect concoction of credit building power.
+A credit improvement program is a great way to boost your score.
+Score-Up will give you peace of mind when it comes to your credit score and the combination of Point Deduction Technology, Credit Monitoring, and Budgeting Software creates a perfect concoction of credit boosting power.
 Find out how to get started here.